-Afena: A traditional golden sword used in swearing in of a new chief at the palace royal authority.
+Afena: A traditional golden sword used in swearing in of a new chief at the palace togas/jumpa and a nyanyara leaves as necklace as dress code.

+Afili: A calico cloth which hangs loosely around the neck of a Ga priest authority.
 It is worn during major events such as naming ceremonies, engagements, weddings, house warming and funerals